Labiaplasty in London

 RELATED: What is labia reduction?

 For many adult women, enlargement of the labia minora and/or labia majora can cause aesthetic, functional or psychological issues.
 Women with enlargement of one or both sides of the labia minora may report increased irritation, inflammatory changes, reduced personal hygiene during menses, and painful intercourse.
 Many women with labia minora enlargement or asymmetry also report increased anxiety or self-consciousness, embarrassment or feelings of being insecure in sexual relationships or when wearing tight clothing.
 This has resulted in more requests for aesthetic surgery of the labia minora and/or labia majora.
-Dr Paraskevi Dimitriadi at Centre for Surgery performs labia reduction surgery to improve the labial appearance and also address functional aspects and alleviate psychological concerns.
-Labiaplasty can also be used to address the outer labia, also known as the labia majora.
+Specialist surgeons at Centre for Surgery perform labia reduction surgery to improve the labial appearance, address functional aspects, and alleviate psychological concerns.
+Labiaplasty can also address the outer labia, or the labia majora.

 RELATED: Labiaplasty and vaginal rejuvenation – what is a normal labia or vagina?

-Dr Dimitriadi carries out between 150 to 200 labia reduction procedures each year, which makes her one of the most experienced labiaplasty surgeons in London and the UK.
-Dr Dimitriadi is dedicated to treating all labiaplasty patients with dignity to ensure they feel both safe and comfortable with the highly delicate and private nature of this surgery.
+Our specialists carry out 150 to 200 labia reduction procedures each year, making us one of the most experienced labiaplasty centres in London and the UK.
+We are dedicated to treating all labiaplasty patients with dignity to ensure they feel safe and comfortable with this highly delicate and private surgery.

 There are three main types of labiaplasty procedures: